 The Bottom Line: The bottom line is, if you think you have a mold problem in your living or working environment, you have the potential of experiencing negative health effects.
 According to the EPA and CDC, mold can be especially harmful to infants, elderly, people with asthma or mold allergies or immuno-compromised people.
 The EPA also states that: All molds have the potential to cause health effects.

-We have completed thousands of mold remediation and environmental cleanup projects in the Chicago area and its surrounding suburbs.
+We have completed thousands of mold remediation and environmental cleanup projects in the Northshore suburbs of Chicago and Palm Beaches of South Florida.
 We are in your area on a daily basis!